 Along with Germany, Poland is the country talked about most in the testimonies of the USC Shoah Foundation's Visual History Archive.
-While over 15,000 interviewees were born there, a total of some 24,600 interviewees discuss Poland in the prewar, wartime, and postwar periods.
-These interviews are in several languages, including English, Hebrew, Polish, Russian, Spanish, Ukrainian, and Yiddish.
-A total of 1,439 interviews were conducted in Poland by the Shoah Foundation.
+While over 16,400 interviewees were born in Poland, almost 26,000 talk about their experiences there in the prewar, wartime, and postwar periods.
+These interviews are in several languages, including English, Polish, Hebrew, Russian, Spanish, Ukrainian, and Yiddish.
+A total of 1,349 interviews were conducted in Poland by the Shoah Foundation.
 Major subjects of discussion include:

 • Prewar Jewish communities.